 Cards beat Nats behind Molina grand slam, 4 other homers

+WASHINGTON (AP) — St. Louis Cardinals manager Mike Shildt changed his lineup after arriving at Nationals Park, dropping catcher Yadier Molina from second to sixth.

-WASHINGTON (AP) — Yadier Molina hit a grand slam, Marcell Ozuna homered twice and the St. Louis Cardinals beat the Washington Nationals 11-8 on Tuesday night.
+Molina responded with a grand slam, Marcell Ozuna homered twice and the St. Louis Cardinals beat the Washington Nationals 11-8 on Tuesday night.

-Molina provided a cushion for St. Louis via his sixth career slam, which made it 11-5 with two outs in the ninth.
+Molina’s sixth career grand slam provided a cushion for St. Louis, making it 11-5 with two outs in the ninth.

+“It did work out.
+We were happy with it,” Shildt said.
+“Just thinking about different ways as the lineup has looked the last couple of days, maybe lengthening it out, spreading some things out a little bit.”

 The Cardinals, who occupy the second NL wild card spot, hit five homers overall as they stopped a three-game skid.